savertm/Block-Dependent-Losses-for-Multi-Exit-Networks/README.md

 ## Experiments

-* Experiments can be conducted on 2 image classification datasets: CIFAR-100, ImageNet.
+* Experiments can be conducted on two image classification datasets: CIFAR-100, ImageNet.

 ### How to Run